 Suppose that you want to specify a base directory of

 5.6 in an option file.
 This can be done

 basedir="C:\Program Files\MySQL\MySQL Server 5.6" basedir="C:\\Program Files\\MySQL\\MySQL Server 5.6" basedir="C:/Program Files/MySQL/MySQL Server 5.6" basedir=C:\\Program\sFiles\\MySQL\\MySQL\sServer\s5.6

-in the group apply specifically to that program.
-For example,
+the group apply specifically to that program.
+For example, the

 mysql client program, respectively.

 [client] option group is read by all client